 The current Vietnamese marriage consists of three ceremonies: Dam Ngo, An Hoi, An Cuoi (coming to gate, engagement, wedding).

 Before carrying out Dam Ngo Ceremony, the groom’s family comes to the bride’s house to get acquainted with them.
-They will discuss about the marriage of the couple.
-The bride’s family should accept the request of groom’s family about organize next ceremonies.
+They will discuss the marriage of the couple.
+The bride’s family should accept the request of the groom’s family about organize the next ceremonies.

-Friends come to celebrate on Vietnamese wedding day
+Friends come to celebrate on the Vietnamese wedding day

-– The man carrying alcohol tray goes straight into the house and stand in front of the middle table.
-Next, he pours some alcohol and informs that groom’s family arrives.
+– The man carrying the alcohol tray goes straight into the house and stand in front of the middle table.
+Next, he pours some alcohol and informs that the groom’s family arrives.